TassuP/GodotStuff/README.md

 # TassuP's Godot stuff

 This repository is for some little things I've made with [Godot engine](https://godotengine.org).
-There is only one demo for now, but I will add more stuff when I come up with something usefull or fun.

-Everything here is released under MIT-license.
+Everything here is released under MIT-license, so you can use them in any way you like.
+No need to give me credit.

 ## Delaunay Triangulator
 A basic 2D Delaunay triangulation demo for Godot.
 This demo just creates a MeshInstance from random points, but the algorithm can be used for generating terrain heightmaps, convex hulls, navmeshes, vectorizing bitmaps, caves in a roguelike, etc.